Visiting Lisbon

 Lisboa Bar – Up a flight of what feels like never-ending stairs is a tiny bar that’s always busy.
 Good drinks, super friendly bartenders.
 No food, but we met our first friends there.
 Try the 1755 – it’s delicious.

 Break SĂ© – (Takes cards but prefers cash) Lovely little brunch place up the hill in Alfama with the only decent nachos we’ve found here.
 Lots of egg dishes, a decent club sandwich.
-Very friendly staff.
+Very friendly staff, but they close at 5PM, so plan accordingly.

 Noobai Cafe – (NOW takes credit cards!
 But also there’s an ATM right outside) This place is one of our favorites.
 The food is always great, the view overlooking the Tagus is fantastic, and the staff is always lovely.
 They have a rolling roof that they can extend for when the rain storms come out of nowhere, and outdoor misters for the hot summer days.
 My current favorite there is their “manga e frango” dish, which is a chicken and mango salad with a very subtle garam masala dressing.
 They open at 4PM, and they can get a little crowded so plan on making a reservation if you have a larger party.

 Outro Lado – (Takes cards) This is a really cute location with an excellent beer selection right in Alfama.
-It’s tucked away up an archway you could easily miss, but the service is always friendly and the food is quite good.
-They only have petiscos (snacks) but what they have is actually quite nice.
+It’s tucked away up an archway you could easily miss, but the service is always friendly.
 I’ve seen a projector inside and a DJ table, so they might open that up for sports events or celebrations, but it’s generally a pretty low-key vibe.
 Google and their website don’t agree on their operating hours/days though so keep that in mind.